nair-p/nair-p.github.io/misc.md

   I love engaging in deep, mind-piquing conversations and believe that balance is the key to happiness.
 I hope to achieve a well-balanced, healthy life-style and strive towards the same.

-  I am also pursuing dance lessons in Kathak, an Indian classical style of dance.
+  I am pursuing dance lessons in Kathak, an Indian classical style of dance.
 I also enjoy others forms of dance styles including fold and Bollywood.

   I play the veena which is an Indian classical music instrument and have received formal training for the same.